atomix/atomix/README.md

 of asynchronous frameworks like [Netty](http://netty.io) and [Vert.x](http://vertx.io).

 ### Local Protocol
-The `local` protocol is a simple protocol that communicates between contexts using direct method calls.
+The `local` protocol is a simple protocol that communicates between copycats using direct method calls.
 This protocol is intended purely for testing.

 ```java